electron/electron/docs/api/protocol.md

   * `callback` Function
     * `response` (ReadableStream | [ProtocolResponse](structures/protocol-response.md))

+Returns `Boolean` - Whether the protocol was successfully intercepted

 Same as `protocol.registerStreamProtocol`, except that it replaces an existing protocol handler.

 ### `protocol.uninterceptProtocol(scheme)`

 * `scheme` String

+Returns `Boolean` - Whether the protocol was successfully unintercepted

 Remove the interceptor installed for `scheme` and restore its original handler.